 The systems shall be automatically activated by a signal from the fire detection system.
-In the event of gas detection, the systems shall be automatically activated if they are used to reduce explosion pressure.
+In the event of gas detection, the systems shall be automatically activated if this can lead to lower explosion pressure.

 In areas where gas is used as an extinguishing medium, notification systems shall be installed that announce the release of gas.